circleci/circleci-docs/jekyll/_cci2/api-intro.md

 ### Deprecated endpoints
 {: #deprecated-endpoints }

-For this updated API v2 release, several endpoints have been deprecated, which are listed in the table below.
+With API v2, several endpoints from v1 have been deprecated, which are listed in the table below.

 Endpoint       | Description
 -----------|-----------------------------------------------------